ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 **Exception Scenarios:**

-The above mentioned methods throw `SemiconductorTestExeption` in failure scenarios.
+The above mentioned methods throw `NISemiconductorTestExeption` in failure scenarios.
 The exception message varies depending on the specific issue encountered.
 Below are the possible scenarios and their corresponding exception messages:
 1. **Mismatched Operand Types**  : An exception occurs when operand types do not match.
 The exception message follows “*For `<math operation>` operation, the inner data type of the first operand (<`type of first operand>`) and that of the second operand (`<type of second operand>`) must match.*”.
 1. **Mismatched Array Dimensions** : An exception occurs when array dimensions of the result array and input array are not matching.
 The exception message follows “*When the underlying type, `T`, of the `SiteData` or `PinSiteData` object being operated on is an array, the `TResult` must also be an array of equal dimensions as the underlying type, `T`.*”.
 1. **Type Not Supported** : An exception occurs when the data type of either operand is not supported.
 The exception message follows “*The `<math operation>` operation on the `<data type>` data type is not supported.*”.